Nardianian/skald-reworked/README.md

 >
 > Fixed GUI bugs on standalone and made GUI resizable.
 >
-> MIDI Multi-client, ASIO & Jack (audio driver) support on Windows.
+> MIDI Multi-client, ASIO & Jack (Jack audio driver only) support on Windows.

 Here only for Windows x64, using CMake v4.2.0, Juce v8.0.12 and Visual Studio 2026 Insiders on Windows 11 (but being a Juce project it can be